- 📖 Geeky Medics OSCE Book

 A referral letter is an essential means of communication between primary and secondary care, giving the receiving clinician/department a detailed summary of the patient’s presenting complaint and medical history to ensure a smooth transition of care.
 It is often the only way information is passed from general practice, so it is important to ensure all relevant details are included.

 This guide gives a detailed description of each section that may be included in a typical referral document.
 Each section lists the important pieces of information that should be given to the receiving doctor and attempts to explain the rationale behind each part of the document.

-This guide aims to provide a general overview of writing a referral letter however in practice each letter is tailored based on the clinical context, so not all information mentioned in this guide needs to be included in every letter (as it may not be relevant).
+This is a general overview of writing a referral letter, however, in practice, each letter is tailored based on the clinical context, so not all information mentioned in this guide needs to be included in every letter (as it may not be relevant).

 It is vital this section is completed carefully and with the most up-to-date information, to ensure the receiving department/physician can identify and make contact with the patient without unnecessary delay.